typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     # The amount of time required to source a node bundle file on disk at the current node.
     load-scheduler-source-timeout = 5 seconds

+    # The amount of delay put in place before replying after a successful bundle load.
+    # This delay is introduced to allow subscribers to be notified of CRDT changes before sending the reply, thus
+    # reducing the chance of client seeing inconsistent information between subscribers (i.e. between LoadScheduler vs
+    # ScaleScheduler)
+    load-scheduler-reply-delay = ${akka.cluster.distributed-data.notify-subscribers-interval}

+    # The amount of time LoadExecutor will wait for bundle info to be updated to all Core nodes.
+    load-executor-bundle-info-update-timeout = ${conductr.write-quorum-timeout}

     # The number of bundles and configuration to retain on the file system.
 There is one bundle and config
     # stored per member up to a nr-of-replicas maximum.
 When a bundle starts executing, another replication